 Best practices:

-- Break long videos (2+ hours) into shorter segments
+- Break long videos (2+ hours) into segments

 - Use chapter markers or timestamps for navigation